 Consider the descriptions above.
 Identify which ones you want to emphasize.
-Aside from that, reflect on what makes your business different from the others.
-Knowing what processes you do differently can be a good thing to highlight against the competition.
+Apart from that, reflect on what makes your business different from the others.
+Knowing what stands out about your business will give you an idea of what to highlight versus the competition.

 Knowing your market is crucial for when you do marketing for your new tax preparation business.
 If you know your target audience, you will be able to set the tone of your marketing strategies.
 For example, what type of marketing language or tactics you need for clients who are employed and filing their income tax?
 How about for clients who own small businesses?

 Find out what clients value when it comes to tax preparation in your area.
-For example, they value accuracy and reliability.
-They may also appreciate excellent and accessible communication about their taxes since most of them would not be experts.
-It's better to focus your marketing messages on your skills in helping your clients understand their taxes.
+For example, they may value accuracy and reliability.
+They may also appreciate excellent and accessible communication about their taxes, given that most of them would not be experts.
+It's better to focus your marketing to highlight your skills in helping your clients understand their taxes.

 For corporations and big businesses, you may want to learn more about each businesses' niche or specialization.
 This may take time.
-So, most often, tax preparers who work with corporations choose to specialize in specific industries.
-For example, a tax preparation company may solely work on manufacturing companies, and another would specialize in restaurant businesses.
-In this case, you can highlight your company's expertise when you know your target audience.
+Very often, tax preparers who work with corporations choose to specialize in specific industries.
+For example, a tax preparation company may solely work on manufacturing companies, while another would specialize in restaurant businesses.
+If you have such a specialty, you'll want to highlight your company's expertise in that niche to attract the right target audience.

-Remember, you must be aware of what type of tax preparation services you'd offer your clients.
-Based on the type of tax returns that you will specialize, you can identify who are your primary clients.
+Be aware of what types of tax preparation services you'll be offering your clients.
+Based on the type of tax returns in which you specialize, you can identify who your primary clientele would be.

-Once you've identified your brand and narrowed down your target audience, you need to plan how you will communicate those effectively.
+Once you've identified your brand and narrowed down your target audience, you need to plan how you will communicate these things effectively.

-Nowadays, both small and big businesses need a website.
+Just about every business needs a website.
+Even small tax offices.
 Consumers have adapted to the digital age.
-In 2019, 97% of consumers go online to find local businesses instead of printed directories.
+In 2019, 97% of consumers used online resources to find local businesses instead of printed directories.

-Search Engine Optimization (SEO) works well in building your website's online presence.
-Consider outsourcing web marketing services so you could get into the top search results when clients try to find businesses related to tax preparation.
+Search Engine Optimization (SEO) is an excellent means of enhancing your website's online search ranking.
+By outsourcing web marketing services to experts, you can get into the top search results for businesses related to tax preparation.

-Take note: do not expect to market your tax preparation business in IRS conferences.
-Instead, go to conferences where your clients are.
-Is your target market small businesses?
+Important note: do not expect to market your tax preparation business in IRS conferences.
+Instead, attend conferences where you can meet people in your target market.
+Are you preparing tax returns for small businesses?
 Attend franchise expos or Chamber of Commerce meetings.
-You should also join the Chamber of Commerce's after-hours events or breakfast meetings.
-Join local groups and get to know other members, too.
+And join the Chamber of Commerce's after-hours events or breakfast meetings.
+Join local groups and get to know their other members, too.

-When available, volunteer or sign up to be one of the event's speakers.
-It's a great opportunity for you to showcase your expertise and bring interest to your business.
+Whenever possible, volunteer to be an event speaker.
+That gives you a great opportunity to showcase your expertise and attract interest to your business.

-Investing in giveaway items is useful for when you attend networking events or conferences related to your industry.
-These items help you become top of mind when tax season comes.
+Invest in giveaway items to distribute at networking events or conferences related to your industry.
+These items can help you leave a lasting impression, so that your business comes to mind when tax season approaches.

 Send out a postcard to remind potential clients that tax season is coming.
-A potential client would appreciate the reminder and check out your business.
+A potential client would appreciate the reminder and be likely to check out your business.

-Whether you're acquiring first clients or wanting to add some more to your current roster, developing promos can drive interest to your company.
+Whether you're acquiring first clients or wanting to add new ones to your current roster, developing promos can drive interest in your company.
 Consumers show a lot of interest when they're told that they can save money.
-Give an incentive for clients who does early tax filing.
+Provide an incentive for clients who do early tax filing.
 If you offer bank products, try a limited-time offer discount.

-However, when it comes to promos, do not limit yourself with tax-related items either.
+However, when it comes to promos, do not limit yourself to tax-related items alone.
 Think outside the box.
-Dealing with taxes is often stressful; so, why not raffle off a day at the spa for your clients?
+Dealing with taxes is often stressful; so why not raffle off a day at the spa for your clients?

-Run promos and incentives to get your clients interested, and then deliver exceptional service so they'd stay.
+Run promos and incentives to get your clients interested, and then deliver exceptional service to get them to stay.

 Now that you've established the marketing tools that you'll use, you can focus more on targeting potential clients.